 Widening and Deepening of Victoria Barge Canal completed.
 Turning Basin at Victoria expanded and barge slip added.

-Texas Logistic Center formed.
+Texas Logistics Center formed.